Precision operational amplifier ADHV4702-1 capable of direct 220V input

 Small package with IEC61010-1 compliant pinout

-The ADHV4702-1 has a package configuration that complies with IEC61010-1, a safety standard related to measurement equipment.
+The ADHV4702-1 has a package configuration that complies with IEC61010-1, a safety standard related to measuring instruments.

-In addition, the package size is 7 mm × 7 mm (LFCSP), which contributes to circuit miniaturization and multi-channel development.
+In addition, the package size is 7mm x 7mm (LFCSP), contributing to miniaturization and multi-channelization of circuits.

 ADHV4702-1 7mm x 7mm package compliant with IEC61010-1 (Source: Excerpt from ADHV7402-1 datasheet).PNG